-Attendance is required - Lectures will cover material from various references, so it is imperative that students make every effort to attend classes and take good notes.
+Attendance is expected - Lectures will cover material from various references, so it is imperative that students make every effort to attend classes and take good notes.
 Students are especially encouraged to ask questions during lectures.
-A part of some class periods will be used for teams to meet and coordinate their projects.
-Teams will maintain a record of attendance within the team electronic design notebook, which will be factored in individual student project grades.

-All deliverables will comply with the published project requirements and due date specified at the time of assignment (no deliverable will be due earlier than 3 business days after assignment).
+All deliverables will comply with the published deliverable requirements and due date specified at the time of assignment (no deliverable will be due earlier than 3 business days after assignment).
 No late deliverable will be accepted, it is incumbent of each student to make proper arrangements regarding any time-conflict (see make-up policy below).